mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 ## Technical Writing Handbook

-The Mattermost Technical Writers focuses primarily on Technical Documentation (including the User's Guide, Administrator's Guide, and Developer documentation) and on Customer Education content.
+The Mattermost Technical Writers focus primarily on Technical Documentation (including the User's Guide, Administrator's Guide, and Developer documentation) and on Customer Education content.

 ### Areas of Responsibility